Table of Contents

 The only planet where life is known to exist is the Earth.
 The continued survival of life on Earth is a result of some unique environmental factors, such as the planet’s distance from the Sun, its moderate temperature range, the availability of water, an atmosphere that is favourable for life, and an ozone layer.90% of the Earth’s surface is covered in water, which reflects sunlight and gives the planet a blue-green appearance from space.
 The moon is the only satellite of the Earth.
 The earth’s bending at both poles is what causes the seasons to vary.

 Mars was the first planet discovered outside the Earth’s orbit.
 Due to its reddish colour, it is also known as the “Red Planet.”
 Two tiny natural satellites are owned by it.
 On November 5, 2013, the Indian Space Research Organization (ISRO) launched Mangalyaan, the country’s first Mars orbiter mission.
 On September 24, 2014, it was successfully positioned into the orbit of Mars.
 With this, India succeeded in doing so on its first try, making it the first nation to ever do so.
+The red planet is Mars.
+It is named after the Roman god of war, Mars, because of its reddish appearance.
+The red color of Mars is caused by iron oxide, which is rust.

 It is the largest planet in the solar system.
 It is so large that about 1300 Earths can be placed inside this giant planet.
 It rotates rapidly on its axis.
 Jupiter owns many satellites.
 It is surrounded by faint rings.